Zach Banner vows to solve weighty issue to improve NFL draft stock

 Banner says part of his past weight issues were due to being “a broke college kid that followed the rules.’’

-But since the end of USC’s season Banner has worked with a chef and nutritionist, which has helped to bring his weight down.
+But since the end of USC’s season Banner has worked with a chef and nutritionist, which has helped to bring his weight down, which could also impact if NFL teams view him as a tackle — his preferred position — or potentially having to try guard, instead.

 “I see myself being around 345 by Pro Day (March 22),’’ Banner said.
 “And I see myself even being lower before the draft.’’

-Banner could be an intriguing mid-to-late round option for the Seahawks especially considering his ties with some of the team’s coaches.
+If that all comes to fruition, Banner could be an intriguing mid-to-late round option for the Seahawks, especially considering his ties with some of the team’s coaches.

-As Banner recalled Thursday, he got what he said was his third college scholarship offer from USC as a freshman at Lakes High when Pete Carroll was still the coach of the Trojans.
+As Banner recalled Thursday, he got what he said was his third college scholarship offer from USC as a freshman at Lakes High when Pete Carroll was still the coach of the Trojans (Seahawks assistant offensive line coach Pat Ruel was also then with the Trojans as offensive line coach).
+Those were relationships rekindled this week when he met with Seattle coaches at the Combine.

+“It’s kind of awesome meeting with those guys and talking to them,” Banner said.

 Banner said what one would only expect when asked about the prospect of playing for the Seahawks.
 “Back home, heck yeah, it’d be great,’’ he said.

-Banner, whose biological father is former UW and NFL standout Lincoln Kennedy, bypassed a chance to stay home in 2012, however, when he committed to the Trojans instead of Washington, ranked at the as the No. 2 offensive tackle in the nation by Rivals.com.
+Banner, whose biological father is former UW and NFL standout Lincoln Kennedy, bypassed a chance to stay home in 2012, however, when he committed to the Trojans instead of Washington, ranked at the time as the No. 2 offensive tackle in the nation by Rivals.com.

 Things hardly went as planned at USC, though, as Lane Kiffin was fired early in Banner’s second year.
 The UW coach he spurned to attend USC — Steve Sarkisian — then took over in 2014 only to be fired early in the 2015 season due to alcohol-ruled issues.

-His career ended in rousing fashion, however, with USC’s surge in 2016 and a Rose Bowl championship, and Banner says he has no regrets.
+At least Banner got a happy sendoff with USC’s late-season surge in 2016 and a Rose Bowl championship, and Banner says he has no regrets about leaving home five years ago.

 “If I had a chance to change my school, I wouldn’t do it, 10 times out of 10, 100 times out of 100,’’ he said.

-In fact, Banner says he tells NFL teams that all the upheaval has prepared him well for pro football while also creating a situation in which he has lots of room still to grow.
+In fact, Banner says he tells NFL teams that all the upheaval he experienced at USC has prepared him well for pro football while also creating a situation in which he has lots of room to, well, grow.

 “The things that USC has done has gotten me ready for the NFL,’’ he said.
-“If somebody’s fired, I’ve had four different head coaches, I’ve had five different offensive line coaches.“. … I tell them plain and simple like ‘hey, I want an offensive line coach that can teach me year after year and that can coach me.’
+“If somebody’s fired, I’ve had four different head coaches, I’ve had five different offensive line coaches.

+“. … I tell them plain and simple like ‘hey, I want an offensive line coach that can teach me year after year and that can coach me.’
 I haven’t been able to find myself.
 So not only am I trying to find my weight where I want to be but I also want to master my technique, which to me I haven’t even touched where my potential could be.’’

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.